slowjams/AWS/Demystifying AWS.md

 ```
 Since NAT instance is an EC2 instance so it can use security group while NAT gateway can only use NACLs
 * NAT Gateway doesn't work with IPv6
+* You need to assign elastic IP to an NAT Gateway in its setup, so NAT gateway DOES cost money, especailly you have to create a NAT Gateway per pubic subnet!

 ## Create Private Subnet with NAT Gateway